mparkasd/myCV/README.md

-# A simple resume template and theme for Front-End Developer.
+# A simple resume template.

 ## Overview